Skip to main content

 Skip User Reviews

-• High-quality pixel art, animations, and music create a charming and immersive atmosphere.
+• High-quality pixel art, animations, and atmospheric music contribute to a captivating visual and auditory experience.

 • gameplay

 The gameplay offers a unique and engaging blend of dice-rolling randomness and deckbuilding strategy, providing satisfying combos and diverse combat styles across characters.
-While the mechanics are generally fun and deep, frequent bugs, lack of clear tutorials, and some repetitive elements hinder the overall experience.
-Despite these issues, the gameplay remains addictive and rewarding, especially considering its roguelike variability and potential for growth.
+While generally fun, challenging, and fresh with interesting mechanics, it suffers from bugs, occasional grindiness, and a lack of depth or tutorialization that can hinder the experience.
+Ongoing updates and developer commitment improve the core mechanics, making it a solid, if sometimes limited, roguelike experience.

 • “The core gameplay is a brilliant mix of dice-rolling randomness and deckbuilding strategy, allowing for incredibly fun and fresh combos.”

-• “Needs quite a few quality of life fixes (can't preview upgrades for equipment or cards, can't expand a card in the draft picks to see what the keywords do without taking the card, damage values don't change on drag or hover and instead only when applied, buffs that are temporary and those that aren't are only differentiated by a color instead of a symbol or term, additional characters' unique mechanics are not tutorialized or explained, many enemies have effects that you cannot predict because they're not buffs applied to them so they just do things sometimes like have a second phase or bring back the other boss without warning, map doesn't have a key to let you know what means what or who offers what services, etc.) but the biggest issue at the moment is that it seems pretty grindy to unlock new gear and the game is just hard and overtuned.”
+• “Needs quite a few QoL fixes (can't preview upgrades for equipment or cards, can't expand a card in the draft picks to see what the keywords do without taking the card, damage values don't change on drag or hover but only when applied, buffs that are temporary and those that aren't are only differentiated by color instead of a symbol or term, additional characters' unique mechanics are not tutorialized or explained, many enemies have effects you cannot predict because they're not buffs applied to them so they just do things sometimes like have a second phase or bring back the other boss without warning, map doesn't have a key to let you know what means what or who offers what services, etc.), but the biggest issue at the moment is just that it seems pretty grindy to unlock new gear and the game is just hard and overtuned.”

 • music

-The music in the game is generally praised for being catchy, atmospheric, and fitting well with the pixel art style, enhancing the overall immersive experience.
-However, some users find the soundtrack repetitive or occasionally annoying due to overlapping tracks and limited variety.
-Overall, the music contributes positively to the game's charm and excitement, especially during combat.
+The music in the game is widely praised for its catchy, atmospheric, and fitting style that complements the pixel art and overall fantasy vibe, enhancing the game's unique charm and dynamic combat.
+However, some users find the soundtrack repetitive or occasionally annoying due to limited track variety and overlapping music during gameplay.
+Overall, the music contributes positively to the immersive and engaging experience, though it could benefit from more diversity.

 • “The presentation is spot-on — clean art, punchy music that keeps the fights exciting, and distinct heroes that actually change how you play.”